zdravkov/kendo-docs/getting-started/introduction.md

 * Telerik UI for JSP - Kendo UI Professional plus JSP wrappers for the available web and dataviz widgets.
 * Telerik UI for PHP - Kendo UI Professional plus PHP wrappers for the available web and dataviz widgets.

-> You may watch the [comparison between Kendo UI Professional and Kendo UI Core video](https://www.youtube.com/watch?v=hR-NXv5Tma) for more details.

 ## Server-Side Wrappers

 Kendo UI provides server-side wrappers for ASP.NET, PHP and JSP.
 Those are classes (ASP.NET and PHP) or XML tags (JSP)